FaithBeam/Sims-1-Complete-Collection-Widescreen-Patcher/README.md

 You can select between two graphics wrappers, [DgVoodoo2](http://dege.freeweb.hu/dgVoodoo2/dgVoodoo2/) and [DDrawCompat](https://github.com/narzoul/DDrawCompat).
 The short is they both fix graphical issues and improve performance.
 I recommend trying DDrawCompat first and if that doesn't work, try DgVoodoo2.
 If neither work, choose none.

+**Note**
+If you use DDrawCompat and are using a GSync monitor, your game will crash.
+Refer to this page for the fix: [DDrawCompat-GSync-Fix](https://github.com/FaithBeam/Sims-1-Complete-Collection-Widescreen-Patcher/wiki/DDrawCompat-GSync-Fix)

 ## Uninstall

 If you want to go back to your original Sims executable, select the uninstall button.